Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 Taking these steps early can stop the infestation quickly and save you money and stress.

+Hi-Tech Pest Control has spent more than 40 years eliminating bed bugs across Michigan apartment complexes.
 Our certified technicians use methods designed for multi-unit buildings, ensuring your unit and surrounding ones are treated effectively.
+We provide:

 Same-Day Service